MWASoftware/ibx4lazarus/testsuite/readme.txt

 The test environment requires that a Firebird Server is available and running, and ideally this should also include the Firebird embedded server.
 The example "employee" database must also be installed.
 The standard Firebird distributions available from firebirdsql.org are suitable for testing.
 In order to test the embedded server operation, the "employee" database should be read/writable from the user under which the tests are run.

+There is also a script "dotest.sh" which is used to support test environments where multiple versions of the Firebird Server are available.
+See below.

 -----------------------------------------------------------------------

 Under Linux, the test suite is run from the ibx/testsuite directory using the script "runtest.sh":